 Pet hair takes up a lot of space.
 To ensure that you’ll go at least a day between emptying out the robot, look for units that can contain at least 300ml of dirt and hair.

 Top 5 Best Roombas for Pet Hair

 Overall Best Roomba for Pet Hair: iRobot Roomba 980 Robot Vacuum Review

-Although it’s not a cheap buy at Check on Amazon, the Roomba 980 boasts a variety of features and strengths not found in earlier or cheaper models.
+Although it’s not a cheap buy at $804.99, the Roomba 980 boasts a variety of features and strengths not found in earlier or cheaper models.

 Like all the models in the 900 series, the Roomba 980 has an updated navigational system.
 It uses visual simultaneous localization and mapping to understand the floorplan, making a mental map of your home.
 While the previous series took a drunken sailor approach to cleaning, these Roombas are smart and efficient.
 Granted, the camera system might be a little bit too smart for your taste, and if you’re worried about privacy, another model is probably a better choice.